fullon-labs/flon-core/docs/01_node/02_usage/03_development-environment/01_local-multi-node-testnet.md

 ## Goal

 This section describes how to set up a multi-node blockchain configuration running on a single host.
 This is referred to as a _**single host, multi-node testnet**_.
 We will set up two nodes on your local computer and have them communicate with each other.
-The examples in this section rely on three command-line applications, `fonod`, `fowal`, and `fucli`.
+The examples in this section rely on three command-line applications, `funod`, `fowal`, and `fucli`.
 The following diagram depicts the desired testnet configuration.

 ![Single host multi node testnet](single-host-multi-node-testnet.png)

 ## Before you begin

 * [Install the FullOn software](../../../00_install/index.md) before starting this section.
-* It is assumed that `fonod`, `fucli`, and `fowal` are accessible through the path.
+* It is assumed that `funod`, `fucli`, and `fowal` are accessible through the path.
-* Know how to pass [fonod options](../../02_usage/00_fonod-options.md) to enable or disable functionality.
+* Know how to pass [funod options](../../02_usage/00_node-options.md) to enable or disable functionality.

 ## Steps